sujaysundar/FBLAQuiz/README.md

 1) To launch the application from a command line interface - open the cmd window, navigate to the “fblaquiz” folder (say, cd C:\FBLAState2021\fblaquiz) and run the following command: python fblaquiz.py
-2) To launch the application using the exe provided - navigate to the “dist” folder and double click on oconsole.exe
+2) To launch the application using an exe - Create a folder "dist" under say, C:\FBLAState2021.
+Generate the exe by running the following command in the cmd window (after navigating to the folder above “fblaquiz” say, FBLAState2021): pyinstaller -F -noconsole fblaquiz/fblaquiz.py Navigate to the “dist” folder and double click on oconsole.exe
-Note: The exe was created by running the following command in the cmd window (after navigating to the folder above “fblaquiz” say, FBLAState2021): pyinstaller -F -noconsole fblaquiz/fblaquiz.py
+Note: The exe has not been provided here in github due to file size limitations of github upload (25 MB).

 **Please review the below detailed  instructions on navigating through the FBLA Quiz application.**